 Query for data within Enterprise (Intra-Enterprise)

 Queries described in this white paper can readily retrieve existing metadata, documents and detailed clinical data present within the enterprise.
-This query framework can use simpler computational patterns without need for federation, and may also require the use for fewer protocols to support privacy and security, favoring instead the intra-enterprise security and privacy controls already in place within the enterprise.
-These controls may include manual processes for granting and revoking user access, patient consent processes that can be assumed to be adopted organizationally, and physical security used to ensure that connected computers can only be accessed through specific physical network connections, et cetera.
+This query framework can use the basic behavioral models described in section 2.3.1.
+The query framework may use fewer protocols to support privacy and security, favoring the intra-enterprise security and privacy controls already in place within the enterprise.
+These security controls may include manual processes for granting and revoking user access, patient consent processes that can be assumed to be adopted organizationally, and physical security used to ensure that connected computers can only be accessed through specific physical network connections, et cetera.

 While manual and operational controls (e.g., physical security) may be sufficient in this environment to support the data access framework, we would recommend application of the IHE Audit Trail and Node Authentication profile as it mitigates risk against access attempts from systems attached to the network (either authorized or not), encrypts network communications so that other systems on the network cannot eavesdrop, and provides an audit log of user actions that is often required in many regulatory environments.